Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 ##

-> Given the weights and profits of `N` items, we are asked to put these items in a knapsack with a capacity `C`.
-The goal is to get the `maximum profit` out of the knapsack items.
+> Given the weights and profits of `N` items, we are asked to put these items in a <b>knapsack</b> with a capacity `C`.
+The goal is to get the `maximum profit` out of the <b>knapsack</b> items.
 The only difference between the <b>[0/1 Knapsack pattern](#pattern-1-01-knapsack)</b>  problem and this problem is that we are allowed to use an unlimited quantity of an item.

-Let’s take Merry’s example, who wants to carry some fruits in the knapsack to get `maximum profit`.
+Let’s take Merry’s example, who wants to carry some fruits in the <b>knapsack</b> to get `maximum profit`.
 Here are the weights and profits of the fruits:

 - `Items: { Apple, Orange, Banana, Melon }`
 - `Weights: { 2, 3, 1, 4 }`